Yokkao: Business model

 YOKKAO has training centers around the world through partnership in local gyms.
 Locations include Australia, Canada, Argentina, the UK, the Republic of San Marino, Croatia, Bahrain, Hong Kong, China, Korea, Malaysia, and Thailand.

-Since 2011, YOKKAO has held over 70 seminars around the world where participants learn Muay Thai techniques with fighters from their fight team and trainers.

 In September 2013, YOKKAO announced the start of YOKKAO fight events in the UK.
 The events started formally with YOKKAO 8 on 8 March 2014, at the Macron Stadium in Bolton, UK.
 The stadium has since become a regular venue for YOKKAO events in the UK.

-In June 2015, YOKKAO opened a factory in Samut Prakan, which also houses their office and a shop.

 In early 2016, the company opened the first YOKKAO Training Center in Bangkok.
 It's located in the centralised district of Sukhumvit and is the official training camp for the YOKKAO fight team.

 In February 2017, YOKKAO was featured on CNN for using social media in driving the brand's global exposure.

 In July 2017, the company announced the establishment of an YOKKAO warehouse in Republic of San Marino.

 On 29 October 2018, YOKKAO hosted its first WBC title fight where Manachai fought against Julio Lobo from Brazil for the vacant WBC Muay Thai world welterweight title on YOKKAO 34 in Hong Kong.
 Manachai won the fight by decision to clinch the championship belt.

 On 8 April 2019, YOKKAO announced that it will host its official event for the first time in Sydney, Australia.

 On 18 April 2019, YOKKAO announced the launch of its fighter management branch, YOKKAO Agency.

 On 27 July 2019, YOKKAO held its first Ireland event in Dublin where Singdam fought against Craig Coakley for the WBC Muay Thai Diamond Super-Lightweight title.
 Singdam won the fight via decision to clinch the WBC diamond belt.

-In August and September 2019, YOKKAO went on a 3-week seminar tour in the US with Saenchai, Spencer Brown, Yodchai and Kru Jack where they visited 20 gyms in 20 different cities.

-In August 2019, YOKKAO also launched its third global warehouse in Las Vegas, USA with product distribution managed by Domita LLC for the North American region.

-In September 2022, YOKKAO resumed their Seminar Tour with a month-long event throughout the United States.
-The tour included Saenchai, Superlek, and Kru Fasai.